 Optimal control of diesel engines

 This project focusses on the engine control system, to be precise, accurate tracking of torque and engine-out emission levels are desired, with minimal fuel consumption.
-In-cylinder pressure sensors, which are not yet common in industry, provide information about the combustion process, including actual heat release and high bandwidth estimation of engine out emissions.
+In-cylinder pressure sensors, which are not yet common in industry, provide information about the combustion process, including actual heat release, thermal efficiency, and high bandwidth estimation of engine out emissions.
 This enables improved closed-loop control and an accurate online estimate of the performance to-be-optimized.